 - Better Player

 Game improvement drivers are by and far the most commonly found drivers.
-Different skill levels can benefit from a game improvement driver as lower handicappers can still shape shots to a certain degree, while the weekend warrior will find the forgiveness needed to not completely embarrass him/herself.
+Different skill levels can benefit from a game improvement driver.
+Lower handicappers can still shape shots to a certain degree.
+Weekend warrior will find the forgiveness needed to not completely embarrass him/herself.

 These drivers are best for mid to low handicap levels and players with moderate experience golfing.

-Max Game Improvement drivers are better for beginners and golfers who only get out a couple times a month that either need to work on their swing or want the most forgiveness money can buy.
-The clubs are more technologically advanced and improve upon typical swing flaws the recur with high handicap golfers.
-A max game improvement driver can help improve hooks and/or slices, along with increasing distance on off-center shots resulting in more fairways in regulations.
+Max Game Improvement drivers are better for beginners and golfers who only get out a handful of times a year.
+Usually, he/she either need to work on their swing or want the most forgiveness money can buy.
+These clubs are designed specifically for certain typical swing flaws that recur with high handicap golfers.
+A max game improvement driver can help improve slices, along with increasing distance on off-center shots resulting in more fairways in regulations.